DarraghReid/eden/README.md

 ## Credits

 ### Code
-* As discussed in the [Features Section](#Features), the scrollable menu in the Studio section was ispired by a [w3schools](https://www.w3schools.com/howto/tryit.asp?filename=tryhow_css_menu_hor_scroll) scrollable menu, and was heavily edited.
+* As discussed in the [Features Section](#Features), the scrollable menu in the Studio section was inspired by a [w3schools](https://www.w3schools.com/howto/tryit.asp?filename=tryhow_css_menu_hor_scroll) scrollable menu, and was heavily edited.

-* I would also like to credit YouTuber [Jonas Grøndahl](https://www.youtube.com/channel/UCVrchtz0z4it4JZjIS1D03A) whose videos on creating moveable and resizeable divs I watched.
+* I would also like to credit YouTuber [Jonas Grøndahl](https://www.youtube.com/channel/UCVrchtz0z4it4JZjIS1D03A) whose videos on creating moveable and resizable divs I watched.

     Jonas' videos can be viewed here:
     * https://www.youtube.com/watch?v=NyZSIhzz5Do
     * https://www.youtube.com/watch?v=4qyuNBlc8ho

-* A YouTube account by the name of [Fl05k8r](https://www.youtube.com/channel/UCQlg1ZNEkVGZ8aUB4gcu-Sg) made a comment on Jonas'
-[part 1](https://www.youtube.com/watch?v=NyZSIhzz5Do) video which added to my understanding of targeting multiple elements for moving.
+* A YouTube account by the name of [Fl05k8r](https://www.youtube.com/channel/UCQlg1ZNEkVGZ8aUB4gcu-Sg) made a comment on Jonas' [part 1](https://www.youtube.com/watch?v=NyZSIhzz5Do) video which added to my understanding of targeting multiple elements for moving.

 * [Stack Overflow](https://stackoverflow.com/) member, Jor, contributed some code in the comments of [this post](https://stackoverflow.com/questions/13152578/create-a-draggable-div-in-native-javascript)